The (capital) -P option lets you show the progress during file transfer with Rsync.

 rsync -P <local source> <remote username>@<domain name or IP address of remote machine>:<remote destination>

 This tutorial walks you through showing progress during file transfer.
-You will know how to combine the -P option with other options and connect local and remote machines before transferring files comfortably.
+You will know how to combine the -P

 Other Options

-You will mostly combine the -P option with others to control the transfer depth and convenience.
+option with others to control the transfer depth and convenience.
 Here are some of the options.

-• -v: print detailed information about the process.
+: print detailed information about the process.-r

-• -r: sync files and subdirectories recursively.
+: sync files and subdirectories recursively.-a

-• -z: compress massive files during the transfer and decompress them at the destination.
+: compress massive files during the transfer and decompress them at the destination.

 Let’s set up a lab environment before practically using the options.